PoCInnovation/Workshops/software/22.Encore/README.md

 Create the function `URLParam` which takes a `string` named `param` as url parameter.
 It should return an object of type `URLParamResponse`  which contains a field  `Message` of type `string`.

-:warning: The message's content must be `Received a query with '<$param>' as url parameter`.
+⚠️ The message's content must be `Received a query with '<$param>' as url parameter`.

-:bulb: You must [configure your function](https://encore.dev/docs/develop/services-and-apis#access-controls) to be reached through a request to `/url/:param` with the `GET` method.
+💡 You must [configure your function](https://encore.dev/docs/develop/services-and-apis#access-controls) to be reached through a request to `/url/:param` with the `GET` method.

 Example
 ```shell